CarJu/ESPhome-Terra-AC/README.md

-# ESPhome-Terra-AC

-I own an ABB Terra AC wallbox (TAC-W11-G5-R-0) and I wanded to control the outputpower to load my ev most cost efficient.
+**# ESPhome-Terra-AC: Cost-efficient EV Charging with ABB Terra Wallbox**

+This ESPhome project empowers you to control the output power of your ABB Terra AC wallbox (TAC-W11-G5-R-0) for a more cost-effective electric vehicle (EV) charging experience.

-I will save me explaining flashing ESPhome or using variables in Home assistant.
+We'll keep this guide focused on the practical implementation, assuming you're already familiar with flashing ESPhome and using variables in Home Assistant.

-But I will give an example how I solved my problem:

-My Hardware
+**Problem Solved: Optimize EV Charging with Solar Surplus Integration**

+This project tackles the challenge of maximizing EV charging efficiency by leveraging your home solar power production.
+By controlling the wallbox output power, you can prioritize using excess solar energy (surplus) for charging, minimizing reliance on the grid and potentially reducing charging costs.

+**Required Hardware:**

-- Wemos D1 Mini Pro (Esp8266) or any else ESP-Chip with 3,3 and 5V Power Pin
+* Wemos D1 Mini Pro (ESP8266) or any compatible ESP chip with 3.3V and 5V power pins
-- TTL to RS485 converter with automatic flow control
+* TTL to RS485 converter with automatic flow control
-- Some jumpercables and solder iron

-Connecting
+* Jumper cables
+* Soldering iron

+**Connecting Your Hardware:**

-Ground and 3,3V you can get from jtag connector in the upper right of the wallbox.
+1. **Ground and 3.3V:** Locate the JTAG connector in the upper right corner of your wallbox.
+Connect the ground and 3.3V pins from the ESP board to the corresponding pins on the JTAG connector.
+2. **Grounding the ESP (Important):** Since the Wemos D1 Mini lacks a dedicated ground pin, create a 3-way ground jumper cable.
+Connect one end to the wallbox ground, another to the ESP ground, and the last one to the RS485 converter ground.
-Because the D1 Mini Board has no second Ground-Pin I needed to solder an 3-Way ground-jumper-cable (1-Wallbox, 2-ESP,3-RS485) 5V for the RS485 converter I got from D1 Mini Board.
+3. **5V Power:** Supply 5V power to the RS485 converter from the D1 Mini board's 5V pin.

-Usage in Node-Red
-I send my PV-surpus to the topic tac11/carport/max_power and the wallbox will regulate round about to that value.
-If you dont want to import energy from grid, may you reduce that value to be save.
-In fact you can only limit amperes in the wallbox and the calculation from ampere to watt not 100% accurate.
+**Seamless Integration with Node-RED**

+The project utilizes Node-RED to establish communication between your ESP device and the wallbox.
+You can send your real-time solar surplus data to the topic `tac11/carport/max_power`.
+The wallbox will then automatically adjust its output power to stay within the specified limit.

+**Prioritizing Self-Sufficiency, Avoiding Grid Dependence**

+This setup prioritizes using your solar surplus for charging, minimizing reliance on the grid.
+However, it's crucial to remember that the wallbox directly regulates amperage, and the conversion to watts may not be perfectly accurate.

+**Important Considerations:**

+* **Minimum Charging Power:**  Most EVs will stop charging if the surplus falls below 4125 watts (approximately 6 amps at 400 volts).
+* **Modbus Communication Reference:** This project references the ABB Terra AC Charger Modbus Communication documentation for detailed Modbus information: [https://library.e.abb.com/public/4124e0d39f614ba7b0a7a6f7a2ce1f99/ABB_Terra_AC_Charger_ModbusCommunication_v1.7.pdf](https://library.e.abb.com/public/4124e0d39f614ba7b0a7a6f7a2ce1f99/ABB_Terra_AC_Charger_ModbusCommunication_v1.7.pdf)

+**Disclaimer:**

-Please notice that my code is and will be tested with my type of wallbox.
+Please note that this code is specifically tested and verified with my ABB Terra wallbox model (TAC-W11-G5-R-0) running firmware version 1.8.21.
+Compatibility with other models or firmware versions may require adjustments.

+**Additional Notes:**

+This description is improved with the help of a language model (Google Gemini).
+Feel free to contribute to this project by sharing your experiences or suggesting improvements!